Which of the following descriptions best represent the overarching design of your forecasting model?

 Coupled Atmosphere-Land Model:

-The coupled model (ClimaCoupler.jl), initialized from ERA5 as detailed above, is run for 4 weeks.
+The coupled model (ClimaCoupler.jl), initialized from ERA5 as detailed above, is run for 40 days.
+Initial calibration work has been done to optimize several coupler parameters against ERA5 weekly statistics with variants of Ensemble Kaman Inversion.

 ML Post-processing:

-We use a data-driven correction framework that maps simulated ClimaCoupler forecast fields to ERA5.
-A pointwise machine learning model is trained to adjust the dynamical forecasts from the coupled model using analogs from comparable time periods over the historical period (since 2018).
-The model takes as input spatial, temporal, and dynamical variables from the coupled model and produces both a mean correction and an initial uncertainty estimate.
-Ensemble forecasts are generated by sampling from this predictive distribution.
-To address underdispersion in the ensemble, we introduce an empirically derived component that captures nonlocal contributions to uncertainty.
-This additive term is estimated from historical forecast residuals and combined with local error estimates.
+We use a data-driven correction framework that maps simulated ClimaCoupler forecast fields to ERA5 (weekly aggregated).
+A machine learning model is trained to adjust the dynamical forecasts from the coupled model using analogs from comparable time periods over the historical period.
+The correction model takes as input spatial, temporal, and dynamical variables from the coupled model and produces both a mean correction and an uncertainty estimate.

 Have you published or presented any work related to this forecasting model?
 If yes, could you share references or links?